-We use different formulas and models to evaluate our possible clients and establish adequate credit limits, but these measures do not eliminate all the risks derived from non-performing credits, thus, it is possible that the models do not prevent us from holding risky transactions with our clients.
+We use different methodologies and models to evaluate our possible clients and establish adequate credit limits, but these measures do not eliminate all the credit risk, thus, it is possible that the models do not prevent us from holding risky transactions with our clients.
 If we are not able to manage our credit risks adequately, our outstanding debt expenses may have a significant increase, in comparison with their condition in the past, which may cause lower income and may have a negative effect on our operating results and financial positions.
 We are committed to the construction and preservation of reserves in our portfolio.
 However, this does not mean that our reserves are sufficient to cover losses in case of an increase in outstanding debts.